acend/quarkus-techlab/content/en/docs/08.0/81_reactive-messaging.md

 ```

 If you read this example it's pretty clear what is happening.
-We are connecting with a Connector to a Channel (Queue or Topic) we call "data-inbound-reactive" and define it as the inbound connector for this method.
-On the other side we connect the outcome of this method to the "data-outbound-reactive" stream.
-Whenever the "data-inobund-reactive" stream sends an message we perform a transformation to uppercase and return the value into the "data-outbound-reactive" channel.
+We are connecting with a Connector to a Channel (Queue or Topic) we call `data-inbound-reactive` and define it as the inbound connector for this method.
+On the other side we connect the outcome of this method to the `data-outbound-reactive` stream.
+Whenever the `data-inbound-reactive` stream sends a message we perform a transformation to uppercase and return the value into the `data-outbound-reactive` channel.
 Simple as that!

 ### {{% param sectionnumber %}}.2.1: Connectors